retaildevcrews/helium/docs/CI-CD/ACRTask.md

 # Setup CI-CD with ACR (Azure Container Registry) Task

 Azure Conainer Registry has the ability to do Docker builds directly from a GitHub repository.
 ACR can also do this as a task that can be triggered based on a schedule, webhook or git commit.

 ## Create a GitHub personal access token

 To trigger a task on a commit to a Git repository, ACR Tasks need a personal access token (PAT) to access the repository.
 If you do not already have a PAT, follow these steps to generate one in GitHub:

-1. Navigate to the PAT creation page on GitHub at https://github.com/settings/tokens/new
+1. Navigate to the PAT creation page on GitHub at <https://github.com/settings/tokens/new>

 2. Enter a short description for the token, for example, "ACR Tasks Demo"

 3. Select scopes for ACR to access the repo.
 To access a public repo as in this tutorial, under repo, enable repo:status and public_repo

-Screenshot of the Personal Access Token generation page in GitHub

  >Note: To generate a PAT to access a private repo, select the scope for full repo control.